 Is BT Business good for broadband?

 Yes.
-BT Business, along with Virgin Business and XLN offer the most comprehensive and flexible business broadband packages aimed at small businesses.
+BT Business, along with Virgin Media Business and XLN offer the most comprehensive and flexible business broadband packages aimed at small businesses.
 Operating on the Openreach network, you can even get ultrafast speeds if your business premises is lucky enough to be located somewhere it's available.
 You can read our full BT Business broadband review here.

 Who owns BT Business?